 The story goes that Spanish explorer Juan de Oñate went on a fame and land seeking trek north from Mexico in 1598.
-He followed the Rio Grande to the new world with a group of about 500 spaniards and ended up in San Elizario, modern-day El Paso.
+He followed the Rio Grande to the new world with a group of about 500 Spaniards and ended up in San Elizario, modern-day El Paso.

 Oñate's expedition, including women and children, went without supplies for a number of days.
 They traveled across the difficult landscape of the Chihuahuan Desert and barely survived.
-When they hit water, an official thanksgiving feast was definitely in order.
+When they hit the water, an official thanksgiving feast was definitely in order.

 Oñate said a mass, a prayer of thanks and claimed the land for King Philip II of Spain.
-After the celebration he eventually settled in Santa Fe, New Mexico which had already been established as part of the new world.
+After the celebration he eventually settled in Santa Fe, New Mexico, which had already been established as part of the new world.

 El Paso residents have been reenacting this little-known nugget of Texas history since 1989 and they don't plan on stopping.
 El Paso Mission Trail Association hosts the annual event to preserve this piece of Texan history.

 Historians also mark this as the beginning of Spanish colonization in the American Southwest.
-Some disagree the Oñate feast was an actual harvest festival but it's clear that it was a feast of thanks (and survival).
+Some disagree that the Oñate feast was an actual harvest festival but it's clear that it was a feast of thanks (and survival).
 It seems New England has plenty of competition on her hands for the title of best first Thanksgiving story.